 If you are beginning to feel at home here, the All Souls Membership Committee invites you to come to our Considering Membership workshop.
+Please note: No date has been set for our next workshop - we are waiting until we can once again gather in person.
 This workshop is designed to help you find deeper connection and insight into our Unitarian Universalist community at All Souls and to answer questions you may have about what it means to be a member.
 The workshop will provide information to those who may be considering a deeper commitment to Unitarian Universalism and the All Souls congregation.
 Have you thought about becoming a member of All Souls?
 Would you like to learn more about what it means to be a member of the All Souls community?
 Or maybe you would like to gain a deeper understanding of the Unitarian Universalist faith.
 If so, "Considering Membership" is the place to be.

 Ultimately, we designed the workshop to offer you a process of discernment in your search for a spiritual home.
 We’ll share conversation and learn about each other’s journeys to All Souls.
 We’ll explore the history and values of the UU faith tradition; get to know Reverend Carolyn Patierno and Director of Faith Formation Perry Montrose; and enjoy the opportunity to befriend other kindred spirits.
 We invite you to join us for this workshop to discover more - we'd love to get to know you!

-Last January we also offered the opportunity to become a member at All Souls by signing the membership book during coffee hour at two of our January services.
+In January 2019 we also offered the opportunity to become a member at All Souls by signing the membership book during coffee hour at two of our January services.
 This opportunity was designed for those people who were ready to become members and didn't feel the need to attend a workshop.
 It also was a time for those youth who had participated in our Coming of Age program the previous year to formally become congregational members and have the ability to vote at our Annual Meeting.
 19 people signed the book last January.
 Obviously offering this opportunity met the needs of many people!
-On Sunday December 8, 2019 and Sunday January 12.
-2020 there will be another opportunity like this to become an All Souls member.
-We call it "Sign-the-Book-Sunday" and it will happen between services on these two Sundays.
-So if you feel ready to become a member, keep these two dates in mind.
-You would also be welcome to attend the membership workshop in April even if you have already signed the book.
+So on Sunday December 8, 2019 and Sunday January 12.
+2020 we did it again!
+Sixteen people joined on those Sundays, and three more joined on New Member Sunday.
+Going forward we hope to offer Sign-the-Book Sunday again, once we are back to meeting in person.

 With blessings on your journey,